aquariumpain/referee/README.md

 ()help - Displays a list of commands or more detailed info about a command

-()getrolesettings - Adds a role to the getrole command (ADMIN COMMAND) MAKE SURE THAT THE referee ROLE IS HIGHER THAN THE GETROLE ROLE
+()getrolesettings - Edits gettable roles in the getrole command.
+(ADMIN COMMAND) MAKE SURE THAT THE referee ROLE IS HIGHER THAN THE GETROLE ROLE

 ()getrole - Gets you a role if it is available